lammps/lammps/doc/src/pair_lj_long.rst

        flag_coul = *long* or *off*
          *long* = use Kspace long-range summation for Coulombic 1/r term *off* = omit Coulombic term
-       otype,htype = atom types for TIP4P O and H
-       btype,atype = bond and angle types for TIP4P waters
-       qdist = distance from O atom to massless charge (distance units) cutoff = global cutoff for LJ (and Coulombic if only 1 arg) (distance units) cutoff2 = global cutoff for Coulombic (optional) (distance units)
+       otype,htype = atom types (numeric or type label) for TIP4P O and H btype,atype = bond and angle types (numeric or type label) for TIP4P waters qdist = distance from O atom to massless charge (distance units) cutoff = global cutoff for LJ (and Coulombic if only 1 arg) (distance units) cutoff2 = global cutoff for Coulombic (optional) (distance units)